IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Article 26 of the ICCPR requires that a State's laws "prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination".[^36] States are required to protect men from discrimination "in any field regulated and protected by public authorities",[^32] and by "public authorities, by the community, or by private persons or bodies".[^33]

 States must protect men from discrimination equally with women, and that protection must be effective.
 A State's mechanisms to prevent discrimination must be applied equally for men and women.
 Protection mechanisms intended to address all gender discrimination, such as gender-analysis and gender-budgeting are often considered to be primarily for women, but they must work equally as well for men.
 For example, New Zealand's gender-budgeting trial was inadequate because only assessed it effectiveness for women and girls.

+Similarly, in order to ensure equal and effective protection against discrimination to men, State officials must understand that the obligation to protect applies equally to men and women.

 #### Gender analysis
 In order for States to protect men from discrimination, they must  collect sex disaggregated data and perform gender-analysis.
 Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
-If gender analysis reveals treatment that impairs the recognition or enjoyment of their rights, "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^42] States may be able to justify differential treatment of men if it is reasonable, objective,[^43] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^44]
+If gender analysis reveals treatment that impairs the recognition or enjoyment of men's rights, ICCPR "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^42] States may be able to justify differential treatment of men if it is reasonable, objective,[^43] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^44]

-Similarly, in order to ensure equal and effective protection against discrimination to men, State officials must understand that the obligation to protect applies equally to men and women.

 States also have the obligation to protect men from discrimination from non-State actors.[^34] [^35] [^38] [^41]